liuqx315/Multiscale-pattern/doc/guide/source/nvectors/index.rst

 NVECTORS used.

 Details on the generic NVECTOR module are below.
-However, to jump to specific descriptions of the serial and parallel vector modules provided by SUNDIALS, or ARKode's requirements for routines comprising a user-supplied NVECTOR module, the following links are provided:
+However, to jump to specific descriptions of the various vector modules provided by SUNDIALS, or ARKode's requirements for routines comprising a user-supplied NVECTOR module, the following links are provided:

 .. toctree::
    :maxdepth: 1